AhmedElabd96/systemjs/docs/hooks.md

 `isErrSource` is used to indicate if `id` is the error source or not.

-Such tracing can be used for analysis and to clear the loader registry using the `System.delete(url)` API to enable reloading and hot reloading workflows.
+Such tracing can be used for analysis and to clear the loader registry using the `PentaSystem.delete(url)` API to enable reloading and hot reloading workflows.